My packages and/or custom code for GNU Emacs

 Beframe

-beframe enables a frame-oriented Emacs workflow where each frame has access to the list of buffers visited therein.
+beframe enables a frame-oriented Emacs workflow where each frame has access only to the list of buffers visited therein.
 In the interest of brevity, we call buffers that belong to frames ā€œbeframedā€.

 Fontaine